 The Traffic Division operates and maintains more than 140 traffic and pedestrian signals, 30,000 traffic control signs, and over 200 parking meters.
 In addition, the Division maintains pavement markings on approximately 200 miles of City streets.

 The Traffic Division is also responsible for the collection of traffic data and the evaluation of traffic control needs at intersections and along roadways.
-To view the average daily traffic count map for the City of Norman, click on one of the links below.
+The City of Norman used to publish traffic count maps.
+The most recent maps may be found by clicking on one of the links below.

-The Traffic Division also provides traffic count information to the Association of Central Oklahoma Governments (ACOG) for their use and for publication on their website.
+Now, the Traffic Division provides traffic count information to the Association of Central Oklahoma Governments (ACOG) for their use and for publication on their website.
+This website also maintains historical count data making it unnecessary to continue publication of the traffic count maps.
 Click here to view the ACOG Traffic Count Database System.

 - Provide a transportation system that allows the safe, orderly and predictable movement of all traffic, motorized and non-motorized.